What is encryption?

 There are plenty of ways to do this, especially when that information is digital and stored on a computer or a phone.
 If you've ever received a zip file or Microsoft Office document that needed a password to view, it was encrypted.
 The data you wanted to see was placed inside a container (think of it as a folder on your phone or computer) and the container was password protected.
 This method can be scaled up, even to include an entire disk or partition.
 To access anything on the encrypted partition, you need to unlock it with a password.

 Another way to encrypt data is to physically alter what is displayed when you view it unless you can decode it.
-Let's say I built an app that you could type a phrase in, and it would convert all the letters into numbers from 1 to 26.
-You could type "this is a message" into my app and save it.
-If you tried to look at what you typed without using my app, it would look like this:
+Think about an app that you could type a phrase in, and it would convert all the letters into numbers from 1 to 26.
+You would type a sentence, and what you would see was a bunch of numbers.

-But my app knows that 1 equals a, that no string higher than 26 is valid, and has access to the operating systems dictionary to make sure the letters are correct because 11 could equal aa or k depending on what word it's used in.
-So if you open that file in my app, it reads normally.
+But the app knows that 1 equals a, that no number higher than 26 is valid, and has access to the operating system's dictionary to check spelling because 11 could equal "aa" or "k" depending on what word it's used in.
+When someone else uses the app to read what you typed, it looks normal.

 At its core, encryption is designed to make something hard to read unless you know how to look at it.

-Now do something like reverse the order, add 13 to numbers between 11 and 15, omit the whitespace and drop random data that won't be read every few letters.
-The file would be impossible to read without sitting down and trying to figure out how the text was manipulated through trial and error.
+Now imagine if the order of the numbers were reversed, 13 was added to numbers between 11 and 15, the whitespace between words was deleted and random data that won't be read was inserted every few letters.
+The file would be impossible to read without using the app, unlike the first example that could be figured out if someone wanted to try.
 That's what an encryption algorithm does.
 It helps a program turn data of any kind into a jumbled mess that can be easily decoded by the algorithm itself but would take a lot of effort and time to crack without it.

 Computer algorithms can do things that are far more complicated than my simple example and take a lot less time than it did for me to count on my fingers.
-This type of encryption is usually referred to as a cipher and the method the algorithm gives to decode it is called a key.
-If you have ever used PGP or GPG encryption for a message or email attachment, you've used this type of encryption, known as cipher-keypair encryption.

-Both types of encryption — container based or cipher-keypair — are common and in use on our Androids.
-Sometimes both are used and encrypted data is placed inside an encrypted container.
-Taking our data and encrypting it then making sure the things that we want to have access can decrypt it is extremely complicated.
-Thankfully, those complicated parts are handled by the hardware and operating system and all we need to do is have the right key in the right place and/or supply a password.
+Encrypting a folder or a whole disk is an example of an encrypted container, and encrypted data like our example above can also be placed inside an encrypted container.

+Taking our data and encrypting it, then making sure the apps and services that need to have access can decrypt and use it is extremely complicated.
+Thankfully, those complicated parts are handled by the hardware and operating system and all we need to do is have the right password or use the right service.

 Encryption and Android

-Note: Update: February 2018: this post was checked for freshness and updated so people with questions about the basics of encryption can get started on the road to understanding it.